allianceauth/allianceauth/docs/installation/services/discourse.md

 # Discourse

+## Prepare Your Settings
+In your auth project's settings file, do the following:
-Add `allianceauth.services.modules.discourse` to your `INSTALLED_APPS` list and run migrations before continuing with this guide to ensure the service is installed.
+ - Add `'allianceauth.services.modules.discourse',` to your `INSTALLED_APPS` list
+ - Append the following to your local.py settings file:

+    # Discourse Configuration
+    DISCOURSE_URL = ''
+    DISCOURSE_API_USERNAME = ''
+    DISCOURSE_API_KEY = ''
+    DISCOURSE_SSO_SECRET = ''

 ## Install Docker